kahlan/kahlan/docs/README.md

 │   └── String.php
 ```

-So to start playing with it you just need to:
+So to start playing with it you'll need to:

 ```
 git clone git@github.com:crysalead/string.git